owensgl/biol525D/Topic_1/generate_a_key.md

    1. Draw a doodle in the area below the progress bar.
 This is to help the computer generate some randomness.
 Be as random as possible.
 At the bottom, change 2048 bits for 4096.
 Hit "generate" again.

-   1. In the "key comment" section write your name and email address: `Full Name biol525 <myemail@example.org>`
+   1. In the "key comment" section write your name and email address:

+		   Full Name biol525 <myemail@example.org>

    1. Enter a good passphrase in the passphrase/confirm fields.
 Keep the same window open for the following steps.
 If you accidentally close it, you will have to re-load the key or generate a new one.

    1. Click "save private key".
 Choose a location and save as "biol525D.ppk".
 Somewhere under `My Documents` is fine.
 Remember that location.

    1. Click "save public key".
-Choose the same location as the private key, but call it "biol525.pub"
+Choose the same location as the private key, but replace the ".ppk" extension with ".ppub". i.e. call it "biol525D.ppub"

+## Continuing ##

 Congratulations!
+You now have a key that can uniquely identify your computer.
+Continue on to learn how to configure your computer to use it.

-You may continue on to page [configuring the agent](./configure_ssh_agent).
+You may continue on to page [Configure SSH Agent](./configure_ssh_agent).